ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

 - If the session endpoint was removed from discover-service, such a session should not be terminated but also not be returned to the session-pool - this required for graceful shutdown.
 And other sessions for this endpoint, if they are not used, should also be removed from the pool

+- Verify that a new session pool is created using RR endpoint enum

 ## Issues: